rosswatersjr-cell/Media-Player/README.md

 All Libraries In The Media Library Menu Have Their Own Associated Folder In The User Account.
 It Is Not Necessary To Use These Folder But Is A Good Way To Keep Things Seperated.
 Also Existing Is A Keyboard Interface.
 View The Bound Keys.txt File For Details.
+This Script Requires Microsoft.AppInstaller >= 1.28.190.0,  Gyan.FFmpeg >= 8.0.1,
+And NirSoft.SoundVolumeView >= 2.50 Which Is Automatically Installed.
+Once Your Script Or Executable Is Setup And Running Ok, If Any Of These 3 Programs Are Updated To A Later Version, Delete The Setup.json File Associated With The Script So The New Paths Can Be Recorded In A New Setup.json File.

 # Notes Before Running Script:
 Make Sure You Have An Internet Connection Before Running The Script The First Time.
 This Is To